injective-dev/evm-hello-world-inj/FEATURES.md

 	- [ ] faucet should output transaction hash consistently
 - [ ] feedback to engineering on block explorer
 	- [ ] balance shown in JSON-RPC, but not shown in block explorer, seems to be a synchronisation issue
-	- [ ] ABI tab is blank immediately after verification, and ony appears after switching back and forth to other tabs
+	- [ ] ABI tab is blank immediately after verification, and only appears after switching back and forth to other tabs

 v0.3.1 feedback